usnistgov/800-63-3/sp800-63b/sec4_aal.md

 | 3 |  2 or 3 |
 | 4 |  3 |

 However, [Table 4-2](#63bSec4-Table2) shows the expanded set of AALs that are allowable to meet M-04-04 Levels of Assurance.
-Agencies SHALL select the corresponding AAL based on the assessed M-04-04 LOA.
+Agencies SHALL select the corresponding AAL based on the impact of an authentication failure.

 <a name="63bSec4-Table2"></a>